launchdarkly/ld-relay/README.md

 * If you use an Elastic Load Balancer in front of the Relay Proxy, you may need to [pre-warm](https://aws.amazon.com/articles/1636185810492479) the load balancer whenever connections to the Relay Proxy cycle.
 This might happen when you deploy a large number of new servers that connect to the Relay Proxy, or upgrade the Relay Proxy itself.

-**To learn more, read [Testing Relay Proxy performance](https://docs.launchdarkly.com/home/advanced/relay-proxy/performance).**
+To learn more, read [Testing Relay Proxy performance](https://docs.launchdarkly.com/home/advanced/relay-proxy/performance).

 ## Contributing

 We encourage pull requests and other contributions from the community.
-Check out our [contributing guidelines](CONTRIBUTING.md) for instructions on how to contribute to this project.
+For instructions on how to contribute to this project, read our [contributing guidelines](CONTRIBUTING.md).

 ## About LaunchDarkly